 - Add too much real functionality too soon

 - Build in real functionality before getting feedback

 - You don’t show the canned demo to actual users for feedback

 - Separate teams build entire layers with a plan to integrate it all “later”

 How To Fail Spectacularly

-- Omit a layer/piece thinking you’ll “add it later”
+- Omit a layer from the Tracer thinking you’ll “add it later”